zulip/zulip/docs/git-guide.md

 testing in a more production-like environment.

 The final paragraph indicates that this commit addresses and fixes issue #1755.
-When you submit your pull request, Github will detect and link this reference to the appropriate issue.
-Once your commit is merged into zulip/master, Github will automatically close the referenced issue.
+When you submit your pull request, GitHub will detect and link this reference to the appropriate issue.
+Once your commit is merged into zulip/master, GitHub will automatically close the referenced issue.
 See [Closing issues via commit messages][github-help-closing-issues] for details.

 Make as many commits as you need to to address the issue or implement your feature.

-### Push your commits to Github
+### Push your commits to GitHub

 As you're working, it's a good idea to frequently push your changes to GitHub.
 This ensures your work is backed up should something happen to your local